connexcs/docs/docs/anycast-loadbalancer/anycast-loadbalancer.md

 #### Compression

 Compression or Decompression can be enabled for Inbound and/or Outbound by selecting either "Compress Enabled (Deflate)", "Compress Enabled GZip" or "Decompress Enabled".
-There are further flags which control how the compression takes place.
+There are additional flags to control how data must be compressed.

 <!---
  * Written by Jonathan Hulme